 Being a working professional and struggling with availability of time, short terms courses gives you flexibility and benefits like never before to equip yourselves with latest trends, few of which are explained here.

 Short term courses in an online mode can be done at your leisure to add latest skills to your list.
 In a few hour sessions, you will be able to know a lot about the skill or technology that you can actually talk it out in the market or explore more, basis what interests you inside it.
 Investing an hour a week over introductory courses can give you a great idea of what is moving and you can actually work over a roadmap of where you want to drill down deeper.

 Goal setting and appraisals are a part of the standard performance evaluation cycles with most organizations.
 This needs a careful consideration of your existing skills and the value add you are going to do to you and your team in the appraisal year.
 Targeting a few short term courses in your goal setting, spending time to learn them as well as imparting a few sessions in your organization to your peer group are a good way to target and achieve rankings in your appraisals.
 This ultimately bring in better pay hikes compared to those who have performed at your same level but have not added value to themselves or the organization.

-Short term learning can come up a long way when it comes to personal improvements.
+Short term courses and learning can come up a long way when it comes to personal improvements.
 Coming from the previous point, your year end appraisals do mention your areas of improvement.
 You must not wait to work on those improvement pointers.
 You must take your areas of improvement as an opportunity and trigger for your personal improvement, at the same time, aligning them with your organizations expectations.
 It is too simple to look for short term online or a few hours weekend classes for what you want to improve on and start learning.
 You can earn extra weightage for working on the areas of improvement as suggested by your seniors, which majority of people take only for granted, and is never actually discussed in next year appraisal cycles.